 Start with NCERT Thoroughly

 Read the lines carefully.
-If you memorize verbatim, you may miss conceptual links, especially in topics like Physiology, Genetics, Ecology, and Plant Growth.
+Instead, If you memorize verbatim, you may miss conceptual links, especially in topics like Physiology, Genetics, Ecology, and Plant Growth.

 Build Topic-Wise Concept Strength